avi-moorthy/avi-moorthy.github.io/_pages/publications.md

 **Blowin' in the Wind: The Impact of Extreme Weather on College Major Choice**

 **Do Students Benefit from an Extra Year of High School?
 A Study of Ontario's Removal of Grade 13**
-*Top Undergraduate Thesis, Minnesota Economics Association 2014*
+*Top Undergraduate Thesis, Minnesota Economics Association, 2014*

 ## Other Publications
 **How Does Social Distancing Affect the Spread of Covid-19 in the United States?** (with Bhashkar Mazumder)